windycom/API/README.md

 Once you are logged in API console at [https://api.windy.com](https://api.windy.com), you can create one or more Windy Apps by adding JS, CSS or HTML code to client codes of Windy.

-Your published Windy App will be accessible on `https://mywindy.com/your-username/name-of-your-app`, or if you prefer private app, the URL will be somewhat mangled like `https://mywindy.com/your-username/507f191e810c19729de860ea` (not implemented yet).
+Your published Windy App will be accessible on `https://mywindy.com/your-username/name-of-your-app`.

 If you want to run your Windy App on your own domain, set up your own server somewhere, and embed your Windy App inside and `iframe`.